Truck Ladder Racks

 1. Cut all of the upright parts using a table saw, circular saw, or jigsaw, choosing either method below, depending on which material you have decided to use, plywood or 2x10:

-• a) - 2x10 - cut the 2x10 pieces to length, and then cut them to the shape of the uprights as shown in the diagrams.
+• a) - 2x10 - cut the 2x10 pieces to length, then cut them to the shape of the uprights as shown in the diagrams.

 • b) - Plywood - cut out each upright shape.
 You will need two pieces for each upright.
-Laminate two 3/4" pieces together with wood glue to make them into one upright that is 1 1/2" thick. (see below) Nail the plywood sections together with 1 1/4" finish nails to hold them together until the glue sets.
+Laminate two 3/4" pieces with wood glue to make them into one upright that is 1 1/2" thick. (see below) Nail the plywood sections with 1 1/4" finish nails to hold them together until the glue sets.

 Upright and Flange Assembly

-3. Position the flanges on the uprights at their specified location, and use them as a template for marking the holes for the 3/16" bolts, and drill 1/4" holes in the uprights. (do not bolt them in yet)
+3. Position the flanges on the uprights at their specified location, use them as a template for marking the holes for the 3/16" bolts, and drill 1/4" holes in the uprights. (do not bolt them in yet)

 5. Without removing the uprights from the stake bed holes, place the 2x6 cedar spacing plank between them and center it.
 Once it is centered, drill two holes on each outside end of the uprights for the 5" lag bolts. (see the diagrams for approximate location)